Please use the menu below to navigate to any article section:

 The state government intends to build new train stations and roads in the area to support the development.

 There has already been significant growth in the area and more is bound to come for the next few years.

-With 2019 around the corner, these 5 locations are ones to keep an eye on into the new year for property investment.
+These 5 locations are ones to keep an eye on into the 2021 for property investment.